 Goals of Family Medicine Partnership

-- Develop international faculty relationships and resources in support of efforts to strengthen academic credibility for family medicine at the KU School of Medicine-Wichita.
+- Develop international faculty relationships and resources in support of efforts to strengthen academic credibility for family medicine at KU School of Medicine-Wichita.

 - Learn clinical methods for working with limited resources among diverse populations.